 I am sad to inform you that due to a number of scheduling and theatre problems, the Laurie Beechman Tribute Concert, scheduled for November 30th has to be postponed.
 No reschedule date has been set.
 I apologize to those who graciously agreed to appear in this event that this decision had to be made, but circumstances beyond our control forced us to this conclusion.
 My thanks to Ray McLeod, Melissa Hart, Davis Gaines, Lisa Kain Marcelli, Christine Andreas, Allen Hidalgo, Sean McDermott, Grant Prickett, Mary Testa, Douglas Sills, Christiane Noll, Robert Evan, Christine Fraelich, Dan Schiff, Stephanie Pope, Angie Schworer, Michael Tucci, Brad Little, Dodie Pettit, Kevin Gray, Melanie Kaiser, Claudia Beechman and the Philadelphia companies of The Phantom of the Opera, Anything Goes, Chicago and the cast of Romance, Romance.
 You are all so gifted and gracious.

+For those of you who have been supportive, I thank you from the bottom of my aching heart for the good feelings you have brought to this event.
+I want to apologize to all of you who have so looked forward to attending this event.
 Refunds on ticket sales can be made by calling the Walnut Street Theatre at (215) 574-3550.
 I encourage you to keep Laurie's fighting and loving spirit in your heart and souls as you move through your own lives.
 Do what you can to keep that spirit alive.

 To those at the Walnut Street Theatre who have been so helpful, I thank you.
 I know you were all excited about the show happening in your home theatre as were we.
 I hope that you have continued success with Anything Goes and throughout the rest of your wonderful schedule.